-Old School Italian Meatballs are the whole comfort food package.
-They’re juicy, tender, and filled with a blend of Italian spices.
+These easy Baked Italian Meatballs are the whole comfort food package.
+They’re juicy, tender, and packed with flavor.
 Serve these homemade meatballs over your favorite pasta, in a marinara sauce, or eat them right out of the pan!

 This classic baked meatballs recipe is full of authentic Italian flavors like garlic, herbs, and onion.
 Ground beef meatballs are quick and easy to make and can be used in versatile ways.